Lanckorona Castle: History

 As documented in the manuscripts of the chronicler and diplomat Jan Długosz, King Casimir III the Great erected the Lanckorona Castle to protect the road to Kraków and the border with the Duchy of Oświęcim.

+The castle changed owners constantly, it served as the primary residence of the starosts of Lanckorona.
+During the reign of Stephen Báthory the castle passed to Kasper Biekisz and eventually ended up in the hands of Mikołaj Zebrzydowski in the 16th century.

+The Zebrzydowski family remained the owners of the castle until the 18th century after which it was owned by the Czartoryski family and eventually the Wielopolski family until 6 June 1772 when Jozef Wielopolski lost it to the Austrian army when they occupied the castle.

 Castle design

 The original stronghold from the Middle Ages had a rectangular shape and had two four-sided corner towers.
 The rectangular inner courtyard was closed-off from the northwest side of the castle by a living quarters.
 In the 18th century, after the castle was rebuilt, cannon bastions were located in the corners of the castle, and a drawbridge led to the main gate.
 In 1770, the Bar Confederation repaired and fortified the castle.
 With the help of French engineers, external earth fortifications were built including a tick-shaped fort.